SiqingYu/vagrant-windows/README.md

 The solution is to send an ACPI shutdown signal from Virtualbox GUI, though I don't know the reason.

+### ExpressVPN

+ExpressVPN disrupts an already-running VM's networking. `vagrant reload` doesn't fixes it.
+The VM must be recreated to work under ExpressVPN.

+It'd better to create the Vagrant VM after ExpressVPN.

 ## Other Options?

 ### Why not Hyper-V?